CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 podman ps
 ```

 If the restart is successful every container will be started a few seconds.
-It is not enough for containers to be in status "created".
+It is not enough for containers to be in the status "created".
 Then just repeat the restart procedure.

 ## VSCode and file copying from win10

 It is easy to copy files from Win10 to the VSCode project inside the container just with drag&drop.
-In the other direction we right-click a file in VSCode explorer and choose `Download` and then a download folder.
+In the other direction, we right-click a file in VSCode Explorer and choose `Download` and then a download folder.
 It works for entire folders too.

 ## Protect the SSH private key in Windows

-In Linux the private keys inside `~/.ssh` are protected with `chmod 600`.
+In Linux, the private keys inside `~/.ssh` are protected with `chmod 600`.
 We need to do similarly for the private keys inside Win10 folder `~\.ssh`
-Run in `powershell terminal` with the standard user:
+Run in `Powershell terminal` with the standard user:

 ```PowerShell
 cd ~/.ssh